Architecture of the LDS Church: Small design temples

-Repurposed Temples
+Repurposed temples

 Four temples have been built by refurbishing non-temple buildings.

 The first, the Vernal Utah Temple, was built in the old Uintah Stake Tabernacle.
 After the tabernacle was replaced by a new stake center in 1948, the tabernacle fell into disuse.
-In 1984, the church announced the tabernacle's closure due to "public safety reasons".
+In 1984, the church announced the tabernacle's closure due to "public safety reasons."
 A petition was formed to save the tabernacle building and in 1994, the church decided to retrofit it into a temple.
 The temple was completed in 1997.

 The Copenhagen Denmark Temple was opened in 2004 after converting an old meetinghouse, the Priorvej Chapel, that was built by local church members in 1931.
 The building had also served as a bomb shelter during World War II.

-The Manhattan New York Temple opened immediately after the Copenhagen Temple.
+The Manhattan New York Temple opened immediately after the Copenhagen Denmark Temple.
 It was adapted from an existing stake center across from the Lincoln Center on the Upper West Side.
 Parts of the building are still used as a meetinghouse as well as a Family History Center.
 The temple occupies parts of the first floor and all of the fourth, fifth, and sixth floors of the building.
 The interiors of these floors were completely renovated and the walls were soundproofed so traffic noise would not interrupt temple patrons.
-The cornerstone containing the year of dedication, commonly found on the outside facade of most temples, is located in the interior lobby next to the elevator which leads to the chapel portion of the building.
-Inside the temple, beehives are carved into the molding, and door handles that look like the Statue of Liberty torch are found throughout.
-Paintings on the walls of many of the rooms depict scenes from nature.
-The church has announced that the temple will close in 2024 for major renovations.
+The church closed this temple in 2024 for major renovations.

-On October 1, 2011, it was announced at the church's general conference that the Provo Tabernacle, which had been burned by a fire, would be converted into the Provo City Center Temple, the second temple in Provo, Utah.
+On October 1, 2011, it was announced that the Provo Tabernacle, which had been burned by a fire, would be converted into the Provo City Center Temple, the second temple in Provo, Utah.